airbus/discrete-optimization/docs/source/install.md

 Optionally, install [gurobi](https://www.gurobi.com/) with its python binding (gurobipy) and an appropriate license, if you want to try solvers that make use of gurobi.
+The version of gurobi must be at least 9.0.

 > **NB**: If you just do `pip install gurobipy`, you get a minimal license which does not allow to use it on "real" models.